Listen to this article, part 1:

 Need to talk one-on-one?

 Defined benefits are valuable and can give you peace of mind about your retirement – but they can also be complex and difficult to understand.
 Our Financial Planners are superannuation and DB specialists and understand the intricacies of the Vision Super DB benefit and what is available to you.
-Their job is to help members plan their retirement and they do not receive brokerage, fees, bonuses or commissions for recommending products.
 If you choose to obtain advice from a Vision Super Financial Planner, you may be charged a fee.
 If any fees are applicable, they will be discussed with you before any financial advice is provided.
 Call the Member Services team on 1300 300 820 Monday to Friday 8:30am to 5pm to set up a time.